 Students pursuing the Creative Writing Concentration must either select as thier major the bachelor's in English with a concentration in creative writing upon being admitted to ASU or, after entering the university, meet with an English advisor to change to this major and concentration.*

 *Non English-majors will be evaluated on a case-by-case basis

-PLEASE NOTE: Students admitted to begin 400-level coursework through the Spring 2019 Portfolio Review will start their coursework in Fall 2019.
-English 488 (fiction) or English 487 (poetry) will be taken in the Fall semester.
-The capstone course, English 498, will be taken in the Spring 2020 semester.
+PLEASE NOTE: Students admitted to begin 400-level coursework through the Fall 2019 Portfolio Review will start their coursework in Spring 2020.
+English 488 (fiction) will be taken in the Spring semester.
+The capstone course, English 498, will be taken in the Fall 2020 semester.
 English 487/488 and English 498 may not be taken simultaineously.

 Bachelor of Arts in English with concentration in Creative Writing Checksheet - ba_english_creative_writing.pdf

 To receive further information about the bachelor's in English with a concentration in creative writing, make an appointment to speak with English undergraduate advisor at 480-965-3168.